mimuruth-msft/ManagedIdentityLab/README.md

 **As you can on the above image  we have to sides** :
 ### 1. Function App or Web App:
-  Brefily all what you need from App side is to **enable** the Managed Identity (System or User) and then start using it to have access to one of the above destionions.
+  Brefily all what you need from App side is to **enable** the Managed Identity (System or User) and then start using it to have access to one of the above destinations.

 ##### I. System Identity